-For a customized emergency plan that includes a detailed checklist with items specific to you and your family’s needs, as well as a communications plan to help you reconnect after an emergency, visit Ready Georgia.gov and create a user profile.
+For guidance on how to build a customized emergency kit that includes a detailed checklist with items specific to you and your family’s needs, as well as a communications plan to help you reconnect after an emergency, visit Ready Georgia.gov.

 189 Paradise Boulevard